Mdina Glass

 In 1985 Eric Dobson chose to relinquish control of Mdina Glass and return to the UK.
 The company wasn't doing as well as it had done in previous years.
 Joseph Said took over and, under his control, the company went through some quick changes to remedy the commercial situation in challenging times.

-Said's influence was evident by 1987 when Mdina Glass won the International Award for Tradition and Prestige in Brussels.

-Two years later, Mdina Glass presented a glass sculpture to the Maltese Prime Minister to commemorate the Bush – Gorbechev Malta summit.
-In 1992, the company won the Malta Achievement in Industry Award.

 Further significant changes in glassmaking techniques, production processes and product range marked the 1990s.
 Basic raw materials were changed for those of a much higher quality.
 In 1990, Mdina Glass introduced lampworking techniques to Malta, and by 1995 its artisans were also honing their skills in applying the newly introduced fusion techniques to a whole new range of products.

 Harris trained a number of Maltese nationals as glassmakers, employing around 15 people when the firm became established.
 His first apprentice, Joseph Said, took over Mdina Glass (as it became known) after Harris left in 1973.

 Joseph Said's children Olivia, Nevise, Pamela and Alan now form an integral part of the company, which employs around 50 people, from glassmakers, sales staff in the various outlets and administration.
-Olivia Said now holds the position of Production and Product Design Manager and has shown her passion for the craft by expanding the company's range even further.
+Olivia Said now holds the position of Production and Product Design Manager.

 In 2012 Mdina Glass was invited to participate in an exhibition at Harrods, London entitled ‘This Is Malta’.
 Mdina Glass has also won the National Artisan Award over two consecutive years.